mytracontrol/mdf.js/packages/providers/jsonl-file-store/README.md

 ## **Introduction**

-**@mdf.js/jsonl-file-store-provider** is a tool designed for managing the storage of jsonl files in Node.js applications`, including operations such as read, append to, copy, move, and delete files.
+**@mdf.js/jsonl-file-store-provider** is a tool designed for managing the storage of jsonl files in Node.js applications`.
+It allows to append data to mmultiple files, maintaining the append and rotation processes independent for each file.

 ### **What does this module want to solve?**

-This module is designed and developed to facilitate the storage of jsonl files, integrating error handling for metrics and state information.
+This module is designed and developed to facilitate the storage of jsonl files, integrating error handling for metrics and files statistics information.

 ### **Features**